 Staff and Administrative Composition.
 Administrative services are provided to IDVA through a Service Agreement between IDVA and k12, Inc. IDVA Board members are actively involved in the selection and evaluation of administrative personnel for the school.
-Certified staff will be employed through the use of contracts and in accordance with Idaho statute.
+The teachers of IDVA are employed by the Academy through the use of Idaho Standard Teachers' Contracts.
 School personnel are required to hold the appropriate Idaho teaching certifications and endorsements.
 IDVA teachers hold highly qualified status under No Child Left Behind Act (NCLB) or are working towards this status on an approved program of instruction.

 School Facility and Attendance Area.
 The school's main administrative office is headquartered in Meridian, Idaho.
-Administrators, teachers and satellite offices/ testing centers are located throughout the state.
+Administrators, teachers and satellite offices/testing centers are located throughout the state.
 The location of satellite offices during any given school year is dependent upon administrator locations and student geographical data.
 In most cases, teachers work from their homes and travel throughout their geographical region to provide educational services to their assigned students.
 The school's attendance area is the State of Idaho.